May 21, 2025

 For example, when a retail business needs to restock inventory, they issue a PO to their supplier.
 The PO specifies product SKUs, quantities, and delivery timeframes.
 This helps them track incoming inventory and ensures the right products arrive on time.

-Similarly, a construction company might issue a PO for a one-time purchase of specialized equipment.
+Similarly, a construction company in procurement might issue a PO for a one-time purchase of specialized equipment.
 The PO would detail exact specifications and delivery needs to keep their project on schedule.

 When does a PO become legally binding?